VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 Result: no more companies with extra spaces in names
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects_from_internet/refs/heads/main/01_layoffs_alex_the_analyst/images/04_company_fixed.png)

-- While checking names of industries we noticed that "Crypto" industry represented by 3 different names and there are 'Blank'(no data) industry cells
+- While checking names of industries I noticed that "Crypto" industry represented by 3 different names and there are 'Blank'(no data) industry cells
 ```sql
 SELECT DISTINCT (industry)
 FROM layoffs_staging2